 - Provides proactive security by checking for security issues before deployment

 Qualys has been scanning workloads for vulnerabilities for 20+ years for both on-prem and cloud assets.
 Qualys is currently performing 30+ million assessments for workloads in public clouds.
 Qualys FlexScan is the new zero-touch, cloud-native way of performing agent and agentless security assessments.
 Zero-touch means there is no need for complex configurations like IP ranges, regions, connectors, etc., or a need to set a schedule to enable scanning.
-FlexScan automatically uses the cloud APIs and the meta-data to determine the appropriate configuration parameters and starts scanning as soon it discovers a new workload.
+FlexScan automatically uses the cloud APIs and the metadata to determine the appropriate configuration parameters and starts scanning as soon as it discovers a new workload.
 All you need to do as a user is check a box indicating which FlexScan method you want to use.
 Many scanning tools in the market lack detection accuracy, resulting in many false positives.
-By leveraging Qualys’ 6-sigma (Show 99.99966%) accuracy scanning capabilities in VMDR, FlexScan dramatically reduces false positives so that you can focus on the vulnerabilities that matter.
+By leveraging Qualys’ Six-Sigma (99.99966%) accuracy scanning capabilities in VMDR, FlexScan dramatically reduces false positives so that you can focus on the vulnerabilities that matter.

 FlexScan offers four cloud-native scanning options:

 - API-based Scan – FlexScan uses Cloud Service Provider (CSP)-provided APIs to collect operating system (OS) package inventory from the workloads for vulnerability analysis.
-API-based scanning is not suited for all scenarios because it cannot detect a certain class of vulnerabilities, like in Open Source Software (OSS), because of the limited data it can gather.
+API-based scanning is not suited for all scenarios because it cannot detect a certain class of vulnerabilities, like in Open-Source Software (OSS), because of the limited data it can gather.

 API-based assessment is quick and best suited for short-lived workloads and the initial assessment of new workloads.